2013 Pittsburgh Steelers season

-The 2013 Pittsburgh Steelers season was the franchise's 81st season as a professional sports franchise and as a member of the National Football League.
-It also marked the 14th season under leadership of general manager Kevin Colbert and the seventh under head coach Mike Tomlin.
+The 2013 season was the Pittsburgh Steelers' 81st in the National Football League (NFL), their 14th under general manager Kevin Colbert and their seventh under head coach Mike Tomlin.

 The Steelers finished the season 8–8, competing with the Baltimore Ravens, Miami Dolphins, and San Diego Chargers for the final AFC playoff spot going into Week 17.
-The Steelers tried to prevent their worst start since 1968 in Week 4, but the Minnesota Vikings would defeat them 34–27.
+The Steelers tried to prevent their worst start since 1968 in Week 4, but the Minnesota Vikings would defeat them 34–27 in London.
 Baltimore, Miami, and San Diego were all 8–7 going into Week 17, while Pittsburgh was 7–8.
 This meant that the Steelers had to win and the Ravens, Dolphins, and Chargers all had to lose.
 Despite a win from the Steelers and losses from the Ravens and Dolphins, the Chargers went on to beat the Kansas City Chiefs 27–24 in overtime, taking the final playoff spot.
 It was the first season since the 1999 and 2000 seasons that the Steelers would miss back-to-back postseasons.